pravega/pravega/documentation/src/docs/pravega-concepts.md

 Pravega is an open source storage primitive implementing **Streams** for continuous and unbounded data.

-Next, we overview the key concepts in Pravega, for a concise definition of key terms of Pravega concepts, please see [Terminology](terminology.md) .
+Next, we overview the key concepts in Pravega.
+For a concise definition of key terms of Pravega concepts, please see [Terminology](terminology.md).

 ## Streams

 Pravega organizes data into Streams.
 A Stream is a durable, elastic, append-only, unbounded sequence of bytes having good performance and strong consistency.
 A Pravega Stream is similar to but more flexible than a "topic" in popular message oriented middleware such as [RabbitMQ](https://www.rabbitmq.com/) or [Apache Kafka](https://kafka.apache.org/).

 Pravega Streams are based on an append-only log data structure.
-By using the append-only logs, Pravega rapidly ingests data into durable storage.
+By using append-only logs, Pravega rapidly ingests data into durable storage.
 It supports a large variety of application use cases:

 - Stream processing with frameworks like [Flink](https://flink.apache.org).
 - Publish/subscribe messaging.